 Mrs. Huller was one of the first LinkedIn trainers and is known widely for her ability to identify and develop new trends.
 She is a Certified Professional Résumé Writer, Certified Career Transition Consultant, and Certified Clinical Hypnotherapist with a Bachelor of Art in Communication Studies and Theater from Ursinus College and a minor in Creative Writing.
 Her blog was recognized as a top 100 career blog worldwide by Feedspot.

 She was an Adjunct Professor in Cabrini University’s Communications Department and an Adjunct Professor of Career Management and Professional Development at Drexel University’s LeBow College of Business.
 As an instructor for the Young Entrepreneurs Academy, she has helped two of her students win the 2018 National Competition to be named America’s Next Top Young Entrepreneurs, to win the 2019 People’s Choice Award, and to land in the top 8 during the (virtual) 2020 National Competition.

 She is board secretary for the Upper Merion Community Center and just finished serving as Vice President of the Gulph Elementary PTC, for which she received recognition as a Public Education Partner and Promoter from the Upper Merion Area Education Association.
-She lives in King of Prussia with her husband, two daughters, and many pets, furry, feathered, and scaly.co-creation > create a LinkedIn Summary > LinkedIn > LinkedIn best practices > LinkedIn features > LinkedIn profile > linkedin tips > personal branding
+She lives in King of Prussia with her husband, two daughters, and many pets, furry, feathered, and scaly.Social tagging: co-creation > create a LinkedIn Summary > LinkedIn > LinkedIn best practices > LinkedIn features > LinkedIn profile > linkedin tips > personal branding